MikroElektronika/mikrosdk_click_v2/clicks/boost4/README.md

 ## Note

+> Vout cannot be set to voltage below Vin.
+So in order to get all values at Vout exactly
+> as it is set in this example, please provide 2.5V to Vin.

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.

 **Other mikroE Libraries used in the example:**